CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/README.md

 If enabled, no marker will be shown at all for stalkers who can't be engaged in conversation.
 > [!TIP]
-> There is little point to disabling this setting, as untalkative stalkers have no other interactions.
+> There is little point to disabling this setting, as untalkative stalkers have no other interactions aside from shooting them in the face.
 If you're using an addon that enables conversation with all stalkers, set `all_squad_members_talk` to true instead of changing this.
 ## Hidden items still show interaction prompts
 * Config setting: `hidden_show_prompts`
 * Default: `true`